MiguelSombrero/cyber-security-base-project/report.md

         return "redirect:/posts";
     }

+Also, don't forget to sanitize extra whitespaces on input.
 Validations has to be made in all methods, which are responsible for persisting user-supplied data.

 ## Flaw 2 - Cross-site Scripting (XSS)